rishi-e-kumar/zmk/docs/docs/behavior/key-press.md

 When compiling firmware from a keymap, it may be common to encounter an error in the form of a`dtlib.DTError: <board>.dts.pre.tmp:<line number>`.
 For instructions to resolve such an error, click [here](../troubleshooting###Improperly-defined-keymap)

-## Keypad Key Press
+## Keyboard Key Press

-The "keypad key press" behavior sends standard keypad keycodes on press/release.
+The "keyboard key press" behavior sends standard keyboard keycodes on press/release.

 ### Behavior Binding

 - Reference: `&kp`
-- Parameter: The keycode usage ID from the keypad usage page, e.g. `4` or `A`
+- Parameter: The keycode usage ID from the keyboard usage page, e.g. `4` or `A`

 Example: